bmcphail05/jobtalk/draft.md

 ## What did I find, why do we care
 ## What do you argue?
 Support with evidence.
 ## What does it tell us?
 DEPT

+The first of the research questions I set out to answer with this study is how the overall religious environment impacts the physical health of older Chinese adults.
+So do areas with a stronger religious presence have different health outcomes than areas with a weaker religious presence?
+That's the essential question here.

+This graph shows the predicted probabilities of being in each category of self-rated health from a multi-level multinomial logistic regression model with the total number of religious sites in Chinese prefectures as focal independent variable.

+The predictions suggest that the overall religious environment of religious does NOT affect individuals' self-rated health

 ### Full Model Graph